*New Report: Aging Receivables*

 What is Accounts Receivable Aging

-Accounts receivable aging is a periodic report that categorizes a company's accounts receivable according to the length of time an invoice has been outstanding.
-It is used as a gauge to determine the financial health of a company's customers.
-If the accounts receivable aging shows a company's receivables are being collected much slower than normal, this is a warning sign that business may be slowing down or that the company is taking greater credit risk in its sales practices.
+Accounts receivable aging is a periodic report that categorizes a facility's accounts receivable according to the length of time an invoice has been outstanding.
+It is used as a gauge to determine the financial health of a facility's customers.
+If the accounts receivable aging shows a facility's receivables are being collected much slower than normal, this is a warning sign that business may be slowing down or that the facility is taking greater credit risk in its sales practices.

 Accounts Receivable Aging